 Referring to them as a garnish or condiment, however, does not effectively convey how absolutely essential they are to a standard charcuterie plate.

-After curing them in salt overnight, which helps draw out some of the liquid, the gherkins are immersed in vinegar overnight again.
-The vinegar is brought to a simmer, then cooled, and the gherkins and the vinegar are sealed into jars along with herbs and aromatics such as tarragon, cloves, bay leaves, thyme, and pearl onions.
+After curing them in salt overnight, which helps draw out some of the liquid, the gherkins are then immersed in vinegar overnight again.
+Then the vinegar is brought to a simmer, then cooled, and the gherkins and the vinegar are then sealed into jars along with herbs and aromatics such as tarragon, cloves, bay leaves, thyme, and pearl onions.

 There's a similar curing method using the same ingredients that does not involve simmering the gherkins, and the result is a firmer, crisper cornichon.

 How to Use Cornichons

 Typical charcuterie items like liver pâté, pork rillettes, garlic sausage, cured ham and country-style pork terrine are extremely rich and salty, and without a decent-sized piece of cornichon in each bite, your palate would swiftly be overwhelmed.
 Indeed, a reasonable person might want half a cornichon in each bite, so when assembling a charcuterie board, the more generous with cornichons, the better.

 Cornichons complement pork dishes, such as grilled pork chops, and they're often included in sauces for pork.

 The charcutière sauce is a classic sauce for pork made by sautéeing minced onion in butter or lard, then adding vinegar and demi-glace, reducing and then finishing with julienned cornichons.